ADB-course/BBT3104-Lab1-DatabaseTransactions-b1/README.md

      SAVEPOINT before_product_1
       INSERT INTO orderdetails (orderNumber, productCode, quantityOrdered, priceEach, orderLineNumber) VALUES (new_order_number, 'S18_1749', 2724, 136, 1)
+     quantity_in_stock = SELECT quantityInStock FROM products WHERE productCode = 'S18_1749'
+    UPDATE products SET quantityInStock = quantity_in_stock - 2724 WHERE productCode = 'S18_1749'
 ## Support for the Sales Departments' Report